FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Experimental Setup

-Whilst our experiments are effectively conducted on data from a single climate model, we argue they still provide a valid assessment of an emulator's ability to reproduce climate models outputs.
-Indeed, the response characteristics from different CMIP6 models are similar, and it has been shown that even when they differ most, SCMs are still capable of capturing the variety of forcing responses spanned~\cite{smith2018fair}.
-Therefore, there are reasons to believe that the insights of experiments conducted over NorESM2 data should carry over to data from other CMIP6 models.
+Our experiments are effectively conducted on data from a single climate model, and therefore do not reflect the diversity of response of different climate models to a common scenario.
+However, we argue they still provide a valid assessment of an emulator's ability to reproduce climate models outputs.
+Indeed, whilst different climate models exhibit variations in their response to a similar scenario, it has been shown that SCMs are still capable of capturing the diversity of forcing responses spanned~\cite{smith2018fair}.
+Therefore, there are reasons to believe that insights drawn from experiments where emulators are tuned on NorESM2 data should carry over to experiments where emulators are tuned on data from different climate models.